tracer8086/hack_soft/README.md

 with implementation of Distributed Denial of Service attack (DDoS).

-DoS client establishes many of TCP connections to specified host on port 80 (web port) and sends many of user's messages to the host in order to overload its request queue.
+DoS client establishes a lot of TCP connections to specified host on port 80 (web port) and sends many user's messages to the host in order to overload its request queue.

-ATTENTION: don't use this program on the uninuclear PC.
+ATTENTION: don't use this program on the single PC.
-Your data transmission medium can be overloaded.
+Your data transmission environment can be overloaded.
 Also you can DDoS only the web hosts with certain domain names.

-May be I will expand this program.
+May be I will advance this program.

 Use at at your own risk.
-Author isn't liable for users's action.
+Author isn't responsible for users's action.
 Intended for studying only.